 ”We support the residents of Porter Ranch to shut down that facility and protect their families,” says Limón.
 “But we also hope that the situation will set new precedents for the standards required of all oil and gas operators, across Los Angeles.”

 Laura Bliss is a staff writer at CityLab, covering transportation, infrastructure, and the environment.
-Her work also appears in the Atlantic, Sierra, Los Angeles, GOOD, the L.A.
+Her work also appears in the New York Times, The Atlantic, Los Angeles, GOOD, L.A.
 Review of Books, and beyond.